Sublinearity of the number of semi-infinite branches for geometric random trees: Introduction

+Our second main result (also in Theorem \ref{theo:sublinRPT}) is a substantial improvement of (\ref{sublinChir}) and (\ref{sublinDirectional}) in the case of the RPT.
+We prove that as $r\to\infty$

+for any $0<\eta<1/4$, and then by isotropy $\EE\chi_{r}$ is $o(r^{1-\eta})$.
+As for the proof of (\ref{sublinDirectional}), the one of (\ref{sublinChirImprov}) also uses the approximation result by a suitable directed forest $\FF$ but this times in a non local way (see Lemma \ref{lem:RPT-Claim2}).
+Indeed, unlike $\chi_{r}(\theta,2\pi)$, the arc involved in $\chi_{r}(\theta,r^{\eta})$ has a size growing with $r$.
+Moreover, accurate estimates on fluctuations of paths of $\FF$ and on the coalescence time of two given paths are needed.
+It is worth pointing out here that a deep link seems to exist between the rate at which $\chi_{r}$ tends to $0$ and the rate at which semi-infinite paths merge in the approximating directed forest.

+Furthermore, we deduce from (\ref{sublinChirImprov}) an almost sure convergence: with probability $1$, the ratio $\chi_{r}/r^{1-\eta}$ tends to $0$ as $r\to\infty$ for any $0<\eta<1/4$.
+This result is based on the fact that two semi-infinite paths of the RPT, far from each other, are independent with high probability.
+This argument does not hold in the FPP/LPP context.

+Let us finally remark that the convergences in mean obtained in this paper for the RPT (i.e. limits (\ref{sublinRPT}) of Theorem \ref{theo:sublinRPT}) do not require the statements $[S1]$ and $[S2]$.
+However, this is not the case of the almost sure results (i.e. limits (\ref{CVasRPT}) and (\ref{NoCVasRPT}) of Theorem \ref{theo:sublinRPT}) and this is the reason why we prove in Section \ref{sect:RPTstraight} that the RPT satisfies these two statements.\\

 Our paper is organized as follows.
-In Section \ref{sect:ModelsResults}, the Radial Poisson Tree, the Euclidean FPP Tree and the Directed LPP Tree are introduced, and the sublinearity results (Theorems \ref{theo:sublinRPT}, \ref{theo:sublinEuclFPPtree} and \ref{theo:sublinLPPtree}) are stated.
-The general scheme of the proof of (\ref{sublinDirectional}) is developped in Section \ref{sect:SketchSublin} but the reader has to referred to Sections \ref{sect:proofRPT}, \ref{sect:proofEuclFPPtree} and \ref{sect:proofLPP} for details about the RPT, the Euclidean FPP Tree and the Directed LPP Tree respectively.
-Finally, the straight character of the RPT is proved in Section \ref{sect:RPTstraight} (Theorem \ref{theo:RPTstraight}).
+In Section \ref{sect:ModelsResults}, the RPT, the Euclidean FPP Tree and the Directed LPP Tree are introduced, and the sublinearity results (Theorems \ref{theo:sublinRPT}, \ref{theo:sublinEuclFPPtree} and \ref{theo:sublinLPPtree}) are stated.
+The general scheme of the proof of (\ref{sublinDirectional}) is developped in Section \ref{sect:SketchSublin} but the reader must refer to Sections \ref{sect:proofEuclFPPtree} and \ref{sect:proofLPP} respectively for details about the Euclidean FPP Tree and the Directed LPP Tree.
+The last three sections concern the RPT.
+The proof of (\ref{sublinChirImprov}) is devoted to Section \ref{sect:proofRPT}.
+The almost sure convergence of $\chi_{r}/r^{1-\eta}$ to $0$ is given in Section \ref{sect:asRPT}.
+Finally, in Section \ref{sect:RPTstraight}, we prove that the RPT satisfies statements $[S1]$ and $[S2]$ (Theorem \ref{theo:RPTstraight}).